Douglas County, Colorado: Health and longevity

 In 2021, Douglas County was judged by the U.S. News & World Report to be the second healthiest of 3,143 counties and county-equivalents of the United States based on 84 different factors.
 Residents of the county lived 84.0 years on the average compared to the U.S. average of 77.5 years.

-Politics
+Government and politics

+County government

+Douglas County is governed by a three-member Board of County Commissioners, which serves as both the executive and legislative authority of the county.
+The board selects one of its members to serve as Chair, who acts as the county’s presiding officer.